carmebar/carmebar.github.io/1_keys.md

 Since the master key is marked with the `#` you can tell I don't have the private key in this machine.
 I have it backed up in a microSD card somewhere safe.

-You can also tell that I don't have access to the private keys of my signing and encryption keys.
+You can also tell that I don't have access to the private keys of my signing and encryption subkeys.
 They're stored on a smartcard.

 Timestamps
 ==========